guts117/guts117/README.md

 ### Welcome to my GitHub 👋

+I work in the field of games and robotics.

+My expertise is in graphics simulation.

+I am studying hard to get into the field of computer vision and AI.

-I'm currently reading a lot of software engineering books.
+I love reading a lot of software engineering books.

 I'm also contributing to my own private repo which is a modern 3D Simulation Engine.